ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

   * `graph`
   - [ ] The thesis contains a sufficient amount of content with a focus on scientific, technical, engineering, and/or mathematical content
+  - [ ] The thesis highlights and explains the societal impacts and ethical implications of the completed research
   - [ ] There are no typographical or grammatical errors in the thesis
   - [ ] There is no extraneous text in the thesis